TRACK CHAIR

 sgesing@ucsd.edu

-The development of software has provided ample opportunities for research, provides ample oppor-tunities, and likely will provide ample opportunities.
-Not long ago, the proliferation of mobile computing opened up a new stream of research, then the same happened with the Internet-of-Things (IoT) and Cyber-Physical Systems (CPS).
+The development of software has provided many opportunities for research, provides many opportuni-ties, and likely will provide many opportunities.
+Not long ago, the proliferation of mobile computing opened a new stream of research, then the same happened with the Internet-of-Things (IoT) and Cyber-Physical Systems (CPS).
 Fog, edge, and dew computing and the convergence of technologies likely will continue this trend.
 All these topics seemingly provide completely new endeavors; with a closer look, however, they can draw from what is already known – both regarding typical problems and regarding solutions.

-The minitrack is devoted to the technological background while keeping an eye on business value, user experience, and domain-specific issues.
-Contributions may take a socio-technical view or report on technological progress.
+This minitrack is devoted to the technological background while keeping an eye on business value, user experience, and domain-specific issues.
+We invite researchers from software engineering, human-computer interaction, information systems, computer science, electrical engineering, and any other discipline that contributes to how software is designed, implemented, tested, and deployed.
+Contributions may take a sociotechnical view or report on technological progress.
 We are particularly interested in applied software technology but also welcome theoretical work.
-Topics of interests include, but not limited to:
+Topics of interest include the full spectrum of research on software development, but are not limited to:

 - Case studies of development

-- Development methods, software architectures, and specification techniques
+- Development methods, software architecture, and specification techniques

 - Economic and social impact, behavioral aspects